ghc-proposals/ghc-proposals/README.rst

 To start a proposal, create a pull request that adds your proposal as ``proposals/0000-proposal-name.rst`` or ``proposals/0000-proposal-name.md``.
 Use the corresponding ``proposals/0000-template`` file as a template.

-If you are unfamiliar with git and github, you can use the GitHub web interface to perform these steps:
+If you are unfamiliar with git and GitHub, you can use the GitHub web interface to perform these steps:

 1. Load the proposal template using `this link (ReStructuredText)`__ or `this link (Markdown)`__.
 2. Change the filename and edit the proposal.